`The peculiar risk lay in the possibility of

 they must already have examined me.

-`I wandered during the afternoon along the valley of the
+`I wandered during the afternoon along the valley

 Thames, but found nothing that commended itself to my mind as